cynthia3r/flower_image_classifier/README.md

 # AI Programming with Python Final Project (Create Your Own Flower Image Classifier)

-The project involves two parts, developing code for an image classifier using PyTorch and then conversion of the code into a command line Python application.
-VGG16 neural network model has been used for this project.
+The project involves two parts, developing code for an image classifier using PyTorch and then conversion of the code into a command line Python application. vgg16 and densenet121 neural network model have been used for this project.

 ## Part 1 - Development of an Image Classifier with Deep Learning